 The Proposed Action construction, launch preparation and daily operations GHG emissions are insignificant compared to the total US GHG emissions.
 CCAFS GHG emission totals would be unmeasurable and would not have a climate change impact.
 The impact of sea level rise is mitigated because of the LC-16 elevation.
-Regional and global impacts of the Proposed Action are not significant.
+Regional and global climate impacts of past, present, and reasonably foreseeable future actions, including the Proposed Action, are not significant.